TABLE TENNIS CLASSES

 - Payment may be made by cash, check or credit card

-- If you pay for several weeks in advance and cannot complete all weeks, we will refund weeks not used when notice is received 48 hours before beginning of the week
+- If you pay for several months in advance and cannot complete all months, we will refund months not used when notice is received before the beginning of the month

-- If you or your child plan to miss a class - 48 hour advance notice is required - so another student can be accommodated - if the student does not provide 48 hour notice and does not attend the session 50% of the fees will be refunded.
-If the student attends part of the camp and misses the rest, the student will not be eligible for any refund.
+- If you or your child plan to miss a class - 48 hour advance notice is required - so another student can be accommodated - if the student does not provide 48 hour notice, student can coordinate the make-up class with the instructor.

 - Class timings and schedule are subject to change